-Our audit was conducted for the purpose of forming an opinion on the 2017 basic financial statements that collectively comprise the Plan's financial statements.
-The supplementary information listed in the table of contents are presented for purposes of additional analysis and are not a required part of the basic financial statements.
-Such information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the basic financial statements.
-The 2017 information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
-In our opinion, such information is fairly stated, in all material respects, in relation to the basic financial statements as a whole.
+Our audit was conducted for the purpose of forming an opinion on the financial statements that collectively comprise the Plan's financial statements.
+The supplementary information listed in the table of contents are presented for purposes of additional analysis and are not a required part of the financial statements.
+Such information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the financial statements.
+The information has been subjected to the auditing procedures applied in the audit of the financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the financial statements or to the financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
+In our opinion, such information is fairly stated, in all material respects, in relation to the financial statements as a whole.

 Allen, Gibbs & Houlik, L.C.
 CERTIFIED PUBLIC ACCOUNTANTS

-September 22, 2017 Wichita, Kansas
+September 21, 2018 Wichita, Kansas